 Portfolio Manager/Sub-Investment Adviser

-The investment adviser to the fund is The Dreyfus Corporation ("Dreyfus").
+The investment adviser to the fund is The Dreyfus Corporation ('Dreyfus').
 Daniel Rabasco and Thomas Casey are the fund's primary portfolio managers, positions they have held since February 2012 and July 2014, respectively.
 Messrs.
 Rabasco and Casey are jointly and primarily responsible for managing the fund's portfolio.
 Mr. Rabasco is the Chief Investment Officer for Tax Sensitive Fixed- Income at Standish, where he has been employed since 1998.
 Mr. Casey is the Senior Portfolio Manager of Tax Sensitive Strategies at Standish, where he has been employed since 1993.
 Messrs.
 Rabasco and Casey also have been employed by Dreyfus since February 2012 and April 2009, respectively.
 Messrs.
 Rabasco and Casey manage the fund as employees of Dreyfus.
 Standish investment professionals manage Dreyfus-managed funds pursuant to a dual-employee arrangement, under Dreyfus' supervision, and apply their firm's proprietary investment process in managing the funds.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.